stevenyucodes/stevenyucodes/README.md

 - I enjoy the gym
 - I like playing basketball and tennis

+- Currently looking for opportunities in the tech field.
 Currently Learning:
 - Artificial Intelligence and Machine Learning